WeiAnAn/url-shortener/README.md

 | REDIS_HOST  | redis connection. format: \<host\>:\<port\>.                                                                               | localhost:6379                      |
 | BASE_URL    | short url base url.
 Generated short url id will append to this base url.                                                   | http://localhost:8080               |
 | GIN_MODE    | Gin running mode.
 Please make sure to set this value to 'release' when you are running in the production environment.      | debug                               |

+## Postgres Version

+If you want to use postgres as your database, please check [postgres branch](https://github.com/WeiAnAn/url-shortener/tree/postgres)